Mekaillzm/Zeug_project/README.md

 Run the code in a new Google Apps Script deployment.
 Deploy this as a web app, saving the deployment URL.

+Create a Google Sheet using the template provided.
+Save the Sheet ID under the deployment information sheet, as well as the deployment URL.
+The version is optional.

 Set the following event triggers:

 1. Daily